expo/expo/docs/pages/tutorial/configuration.md

 <ImageSpotlight src="/static/images/tutorial/splash.png" style={{ maxWidth: 150 }} containerStyle={{ marginBottom: 0 }} />

-> If you use the starter template, all assets are available at **assets/splash.png**.
+> If you are using the starter template, the asset is available at **assets/splash.png**.

 You can download the above image and save it in the **assets/** folder and name **splash.png**.
 By default, an Expo project comes with a placeholder splash screen image.
 You can replace that with the image you downloaded.